netgen/vagrant-ansible-ezpublish/README.md

 SendEnv LANG LC_*
 ```

+## Installing eZ Platform

+Read the [step by step guide](EZPLATFORM_INSTALL.md) on how to install eZ Platform inside the box:

 ## Access via web browser

 You can access whatever site you installed inside the box with the following URL in your browser: `http://172.21.12.10`